 This page describes how costs are incurred in Pinecone.
 For the latest pricing details, see Pricing.

-The Standard and Enterprise pricing plans include a monthly platform fee and usage credits:
+The Standard and Enterprise pricing plans include a monthly minimum usage committment:

 PlanPlatform feeUsage credits